Engineering applications for Term 1 2026 intake are due Sunday Week 10 of Term 3 (23rd of November).

 - Coordinate with the Embedded Systems department to collect and store sensor data from active Sunswift vehicles.

-- Data management through the use of AWS applications such as S3, Timestream, IoT Core.
+- Data management using AWS applications such as EC2, Timestream, IoT Core.
 Additionally, assist with retrieval of data for use by engineering departments.

 - Presentation of live data using Grafana dashboards (or related systems).